KC-inDomus/home-assistant.io/source/_integrations/caldav.markdown

 {% include integrations/config_flow.md %}

-During the configuraiton flow you will be asked for the CalDAV server and credentials for it.
+During the configuration flow you will be asked for the CalDAV server and credentials for it.
 An example CalDAV URL is `https://caldav.icloud.com/`.

 This integration was tested against [iCloud Calendar](https://www.icloud.com/calendar/), [Nextcloud](https://nextcloud.com/), [Owncloud](https://owncloud.org/), [Baikal](https://sabre.io/baikal/).
 Any integration complying with the RFC4791 should work.